What our students say about us

 Important Coronavirus Information for Students

-As a student of AITT, we ask you to follow hygienic practices, be mindful if you are unwell, to not attend classes, if you have been in contact with someone that has tested positive to Covid19, or if you have contracted Covid19, you inform AITT.
+As a student of AITT, we ask you to follow hygienic practices when in the office, be mindful if you are unwell, to not attend the office, if you have been in contact with someone that has tested positive to Covid19, or if you have contracted Covid19, you inform AITT.
 We ask for your respect to others and be vigilant in your own practices in following the below information.

 AITT are remaining vigilant in our practices and we are also calling on YOU to follow guidelines set out by our Government.

-We ask YOU to take precaution and follow the below information if you have traveled overseas recently, if you have been in close contact with others that have traveled or arrived from overseas or if you are feeling unwell.
+We ask YOU to take precaution and follow the below information if you have been in close contact with others that have travelled or arrived from interstate or overseas or if you are feeling unwell.

-If you have been overseas in the past 14 days you must:
+If you have been interstate in the past 14 days you must:

-stay at home (self-quarantine) avoid public settings - this means you should not attend work, school, childcare or university or go to other public places such as restaurants, cinemas or shopping centres and should not use public transport or taxis do this for 14 days after arriving in Australia (other than when seeking medical care) only people who usually live in the household should be in the home.
-Do not allow visitors into the home.
-You should stay in a different room to other people as much as possible.
+follow Government direction on where and when to isolate.
+Avoid public settings - this means you should not attend work, school, childcare or university or go to other public places such as restaurants, cinemas or shopping centres and should not use public transport or taxis.
+Do this for 14 days after arriving in South Australia (other than when seeking medical care) only people who usually live in the household should be in the home.
+Do not allow visitors into the home.you should stay in a different room to other people as much as possible.

 A close contact could include any person meeting any of the following criteria: